Skip to content

 When was Ahmednagar founded and by whom?

-On the 31st of May 2023, Eknath Shinde announced that Ahmednagar would be renamed Ahilyanagar in honor of Ahilyabai Holkar.
-The decision was officially approved by the Maharashtra state cabinet on the 13th of March 2024 and notified to the state revenue and forest department on the 4th of October 2024.
+On the 31st of May 2023, Eknath Shinde announced that Ahmednagar would be renamed Ahilya Nagar to honor Ahilyabai Holkar who was Rani of Indore within the Maratha Confederacy in the late 18th century.
+The Maharashtra state cabinet approved the renaming on the 13th of March 2024 and the state revenue and forest department notified the change on the 4th of October 2024.